shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-invoice.md

 > [!WARNING]
 > Financial Obligations -Receiving Advertiser-, Insertion Order, or Billing Period-specific invoices does not change any of your financial or payment obligations to Xandr.
 You are still responsible for paying all invoices associated with any of your advertisers (including their insertion orders) and their activity and buying.
 Xandr does not bill advertisers for you.

  > [!NOTE]
-> Billing Name/Address and Billing Code>
+ > Billing Name/Address and Billing Code
+ >
  > - To display the advertiser's address in the **Bill To** region of your Advertiser-, Insertion Order-, Billing Period-specific invoices, you must update the fields in the **Billing Information** section of the advertiser.
 If you leave these fields blank, your Advertiser-, Insertion Order-, or Billing Period-specific invoices will only show your member billing address.
->- To include a billing code on your insertion order- or billing code-specific invoices, you must enter it in the **Basic Details** section of the insertion order.
+> - To include a billing code on your insertion order- or billing code-specific invoices, you must enter it in the **Basic Details** section of the insertion order.

-## Invoice Consolidation ("Rollup")
+## Invoice consolidation ("Rollup")

 If you have more than one member account, you can choose to receive a consolidated invoice for the buying activity across of your member